-Areas/activities Indicators Expected outcome 5.1.1 Funding of community incomegenerating projects for Mititicoma N° of projects proposals submitted N° of projects funded N° of beneficiaries trained Two businesses funded
+Areas/activities Indicators Expected outcome

+5.1.1 Funding of community income- generating projects for Mititicoma N° of projects proposals submitted N° of projects funded Two businesses funded

+No of beneficiaries trained

 A total of 35 proposals were received, from which two projects were selected to be financed, namely a grocery shop and a mobile bank (mpesa).
 The two beneficiaries were given training in basic business management.